Chart Color Schemes

 The level of general health in Chirnside Park is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Chirnside Park shows superior health outcomes as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Both younger and older age groups exhibit low incidence of common health issues.
+Chirnside Park shows superior health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Both younger and older age groups exhibit low prevalence of common health conditions.

-The area has a private health cover rate of approximately 54% (~6,725 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
-Asthma and mental health conditions are the most prevalent, affecting 8.1 and 8.0% respectively, while 69.6% report no medical ailments, compared to 72.6% in Greater Melbourne.
-Under-65s have better-than-average health outcomes.
-The area has a higher proportion of seniors aged 65 and over at 18.8% (2,359 people), compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors are above average, aligning with national rankings for the general population.
+The area has a private health cover rate of approximately 54% of its total population (~6,725 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
+The most prevalent medical conditions are asthma and mental health issues, affecting 8.1 and 8.0% of residents respectively.
+Notably, 69.6% of residents report no medical ailments, compared to 72.6% across Greater Melbourne.
+Under-65 population health outcomes are better than average.
+The area has a higher proportion of seniors aged 65 and over at 18.9% (2,371 people) compared to Greater Melbourne's 15.1%.
+Senior health outcomes are above average and align with national rankings for the general population.

 Frequently Asked Questions - Health